al-caveman/cavemancms/content_raw/God/article.md

 But, a Godly person would have his _brain_ and _feelings_ in agreement about investments in positive long-term projects that benefit humanity, because the believe in the fair God implies a fair reward even after one's death.

-note:godmightbereal
-text:Even though this column discussed God from an atheist's perspective, it
-     does not mean that God is unreal.
-It just means that even an atheist should find a reason to appreciate believe in God---unless he is suicidal and doesn't care about humanity's survivability.

 [!godmightbereal]